Accessible Transportation Services

 Hamilton, ON L0R 1W0

-CHECK YOUR RIDE - CONFIRM OR CANCEL YOUR TRIP
+CHECK YOUR RIDE - BOOK, REVIEW OR CANCEL YOUR TRIP

-To access PASS Web click on the following link: ATS Web
+To access DARTS Web click on the following link: http://www.dartstransit.com:8083/

 TAXI SCRIP PROGRAM

 The Taxi Scrip program provides discounted coupons for transportation with any taxi company within the City of Hamilton.
 Taxi Scrip passengers book service directly with the taxi company at their convenience.
 To benefit from Taxi Scrip, a person must be unable to use regular transit by reason of a disability, must have registered with Accessible Transportation Services and must be prepared to show the taxi driver their personal ATS Photo Identification Card each time a taxi trip is taken.
-The Taxi Scrip program is available to persons with disabilities who are unable to access regular transit service.
+Effective November 1, 2012, eligibility for Taxi Scrip is determined using the same eligibility criteria as DARTS, and is offered only in conjunction with DARTS service.

 For more information on the Taxi Scrip Program view our detailed Taxi Scrip Program section or click on the following link: Passengers Guide to Taxi Scrip